|Further Reading||The 4 Most Important City-States Of Classical Greece|

 Sparta had very little in the form of a public education system.
 While there was the agoge which was a brief education program for all Spartan youth there was no further education program past that.

 This was where the Spartan elders came in.
 Sparta was known by the Greeks for preserving certain tribal tendencies from the ancient era.
-The most popular of these was the extreme veneration for the elders of society.
+The most popular of this was the extreme veneration of the elders of the Spartan society.
 Spartans who lived past the age of 60 were seen as the most intelligent and wise of the Spartan men.

-As such many Spartans would seek the guidance of these Spartan elders for all manner of things.
-The authority of a Spartan would only increase over time.
-Due to this all Spartan kings would seek to become as old as possible so that their authority would not be challenged.
+As such many Spartans including the kings would seek the guidance of these Spartan elders for all manner of things.
+The authority of a Spartan citizen would only increase over time.
+Due to this, all Spartan kings would seek to become as old as possible so that their authority would not be challenged.
+This however was hard to do because both the kings and the average Spartan soldier had a low life expectancy.

-This was because Sparta would raise all citizens to either rule or be ruled without question.
+The reason that older Spartan citizens were seen as the most authoritative was that Sparta would raise all citizens to either rule or be ruled without question.
 Authority and obedience was by far the most important thing in Spartan culture and it created a society that venerated the older citizens above all else.
 They had served their time and survived, they must know more than most.

 We have stories of older Spartan men questioning the power and rule of Spartan kings.
 They were the only members of Spartan society who could do so openly.
 From Plutarch we have a funny story of how a king responded to an older Spartan questioning him.